joaomelo/auth-mech/README.md

 In that case, AuthMech instances have a `state` property object that works like a data store.
 Inside that object, you will find `userData` and `status` properties updated with the latest auth state.

-Using the state object, we could write a function to render a simple unverified email screen.
+Using the state object, we could write a function to render a simple PENDING email screen.

 ``` js
 // initialization code